hssb-racers/nodejs-salvage-dumper/README.md

 ## Installation

-1. Clone this repository to a location of your choosing.
+1. Download/extract or clone this repository to a location of your choosing.
 2. change into the cloned repo
 3. Execute `npm install`.